anacidre/AngularWorkshop/Step 6 [Optional]: Pipes.md

 ### Adding pipes

-We add pipes to tranform what we display within the html code.
+We add pipes to transform what we display within the html code.

 Angular has some pre built-in pipes which you can find <a href="https://angular.io/guide/pipes#built-in-pipes" targer="_blank">here</a>